In 1962 I was hired as a transmitter engineer with radio station WAEB in

 pressure to fix an unknown problem.

-To shorten the story, I removed the mercury vapor rectifiers and replaced
+To shorten the story, I removed the mercury vapor rectifier tubes and replaced

 them with two from a special rack that were previously pre-warmed (to get the mercury

-to the bottom of the tubes) and fortunately the transmitter came back up.
+to the bottom of each tube, so the mercury wouldn't short out the tube) and fortunately the transmitter came back up.

-It was one of the most interesting things I have ever seen and to this day I
+It was one of the most amazing and interesting things I have ever seen in my life.
+I

-don't know how the ball was created.
+internet, about the how the ball is generated, just a few observations.
 I was at the transmitter site many times

 provide an explanation.